RemyDuijkeren/NodaMoney/CONTRIBUTING.md

 ## Getting Started
 * Make sure you have a [GitHub account](https://github.com/signup/free)
 * Fork the repository on GitHub (we use the [fork & pull model](https://help.github.com/articles/using-pull-requests))
-* We use as branching strategy the [Gitflow Workflow](http://nvie.com/posts/a-successful-git-branching-model/). so don't work directly on the `master` branch!
-Only target the `develop` branch.
+* We use as branching strategy the [GitHub Flow Workflow](https://guides.github.com/introduction/flow/).
 * Optionally you could install [ZenHub](https://www.zenhub.io/), a chrome extension.
 This will add a task dashboard, file uploads and +1 (likes) to GitHub.